Canon G16 vs Fujifilm X20

 The G16 is a recent model that features in the current product line-up of Canon.
 In contrast, the X20 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.

 Review summary: Canon G16 vs Fujifilm X20

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon G16 or the Fujifilm X20 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.